gclssvglx/ai-for-ruby-devs/slides/views/speaker-notes.md

-## Slide 8

-DO NOT DEMO HERE

-## Slide 9

-So, we've moved our simple CLI to into a simple Sinatra web app.

-This is much the same as before, but with the addition of a custom prompt.

-Let's see what that does...

-Demo

-## Slide 10

-Demo - I'm going to demo this first, then we'll take a look at how this works.

-As I mentioned, we're using a pre-trained LLM - "gpt-3.5-turbo" - but this time we're using our own custom content - The GDS Way markdown files.

-First off, we need a database that can handle vectors - there are dedicated "vector databases", but we'll PostgeSQL with the PGVector extension installed.

-## Slide 11

-Next we can create an ActiveRecord model that has knowledge of it's 'related' records - thanks to the "neighbor" gem.

-## Slide 12

-With that sorted, we can create a simple table containing each GDS Way markdown file.

-This consists of the actual markdown content, plus a vectorised representation of it - it's embedding.

-Then we simply walk around each markdown file...

-Note the 'sleep 20.seconds' - we are using a FREE API key which is rate limited to 3 requests per second.
-So, yeah loading can take a while - about 18 minutes with the content.

-## Slide 13

-Create our embedding for the markdown - we're using the snazzily name "text-embedding-ada-002" model as our EMBEDDING_MODEL at this point.

-And create our records.

-## Slide 14

 This is where all the action happens...

 Notice the new and improved prompt, complete with what to answer with, if it can't find an answer in the content.
 An instruction as to how we want the question answered, the question and the context - more on that in a tick.